The Maven Hotel - Kachina Southwestern Grill

 Mexican Restaurants in Denver

 Denver’s Mexican food landscape ballyhoos taco trucks and humble taquerias, rustic cantinas and modern bistros run by Mexico-born chefs reimagining the dishes of their childhood.
-Navigate the streets of the city to discover shrimp aguachili rooted in the State of Sinaloa, complex Oaxacan mole, savory street tacos summited with spit-roasted pork and fiery salsa and bubbling molcajetes stewed with meats and seafood.
+Navigate the streets of the city to discover shrimp aguachile rooted in the State of Sinaloa, complex Oaxacan mole, savory street tacos summited with spit-roasted pork and fiery salsa and bubbling molcajetes stewed with meats and seafood.
 There’s a staggering repertoire of Mexican restaurants to make you happy for days.

 Kachina Southwestern Grill